Family Divided: Should I Plan a Memory Intervention for Grandma?

 Original Post

-So I'm (25F) and recently, I noticed that our grandmother Barbara (82F) has been struggling with memory loss.
-I mentioned it to my sister Linda (27F) because I felt like maybe she needed some extra help with daily routines.
+So I'm (25F), and recently, I noticed that our grandmother Barbara (82F) has been struggling with memory loss.
+I mentioned it to my sister Linda (27F) because I felt that she might need some extra help with daily routines.

-My uncle Richard (60M) heard about this and accused me of being manipulative, saying I was trying to create unnecessary drama in the family.
-He believes that Barbara's forgetfulness is just a natural part of aging and that we shouldn't interfere.
+My uncle Richard (60M) heard about this and accused me of being manipulative, claiming I was trying to create unnecessary drama in the family.

 It's becoming more evident, and it's affecting her daily life.
 I proposed the idea of a family intervention to discuss potential solutions and support for Barbara.

-However, Richard vehemently opposes the idea, saying it's an invasion of her privacy and that we should let her live her life as she chooses.
-He believes seeking professional help or intervention is unnecessary and could upset her.
+However, Richard vehemently opposes the idea, stating that it's an invasion of her privacy and that we should let her live her life as she chooses.

 I understand his perspective, but I also worry about Barbara's well-being and safety.
 I feel torn between respecting her autonomy and ensuring she receives the care she needs.